• Target level of study

 • Separative and nuclear chemistry

-• Chemistry for product and process analysis and control
+• Analytical chemistry and product and process control

-The Master's degree in Chemistry gives access to careers as scientific managers in research, research/development, production or quality control, technical sales managers, etc.
+The Master's degree in Chemistry therefore provides access to careers as a scientific executive in research, research and development, production or quality control, technical sales executive, etc.

-By way of example, students trained in the various Chemistry Master's courses will be able to take up positions as :
+For example, students trained in the various Master's Chemistry programs will be able to access positions such as:

-- chemical engineer, materials chemist or process chemist in charge of production, analysis, quality control or project management;
+- Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management;

-- R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental or medical device industries;
+- R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries;

-- product application manager, process engineering designer manager, manufacturing manager, chemical analysis manager, analytical platform manager, process engineering specialist, industrial risk specialist;
+- Product application specialist, process engineering design manager, manufacturing manager, chemical analysis manager, analytical platform manager, process engineering specialist, industrial risk specialist;

-- R&D or research scientist/engineer(following a doctorate for which this course provides preparation): conduct scientific studies and set up technological projects.
+- Researcher/R&D or research engineer (after completing a PhD, which this program prepares students for): conducting scientific studies and implementing technological projects.

 Read more